-Your doctor may also order a CT scan and MRI of your brain and spinal cord.
-An MRI shows images of your body’s inner structures.
-A CT scan produces pictures of your bones, organs, and blood vessels.
+Your doctor may also order a CT or MRI scan.
+These tests provide images of your brain and spinal cord that help to rule out other neurological conditions.
 You might also have regular X-rays of your head, spine, and chest taken.